ChristinaLK/blog/content/reading-may-2016.md

 *A Soldier of the Great War*, by Mark Helprin

-I just finished this last night, and, rather like my initial experience with *Gilead*, this was a long read.
-First of all, it is a pretty long book.
-Also, while the language and writing is beautiful, it's sufficiently literary that you can't just effortlessly skim along. (*Hunger *Games, this is not.)
+I just finished this last night, and, rather like my initial experience with *Gilead*, I found this a long read.
+First of all, it is a pretty long book, straight-up.
+Also, while the language and writing is beautiful, it's sufficiently literary that you can't just effortlessly skim along. (*Hunger Games*, this is not.)
 Finally, especially at the beginning, it was harder to read because not much was "happening."
 However, once I had gotten into the story, it was worth going on.

 As the title would suggest, the book is about one Italian man,
 Alessandro: his youth growing up outside Rome and then his experiences as a soldier during World War I.